Pricing for nodes

 - 10 requests per second.

 You might also encounter Google Compute Engine resource quotas.
-Additionally, for projects with default regional Compute Engine CPUs quota, container clusters are limited to 3 per region.
+Additionally, for projects with default regional Compute Engine CPUs quota, container clusters are limited to three per region.